solidpixel/solidpixel.github.io/_posts/2021-11-23-floats_in_shaders.md

 * −1<sup>sign</sup> × 2<sup>(exponent − 15)</sup> × 1.fraction

 The smallest representable normal number above zero is ~0.00006104.
 The largest representable normal number is 65504.0.
-So far, so good.

 The fractional part is scaled by the exponent, so we can intuit that as the exponent gets larger our fractional increments are spaced further apart.
 For